 Your preferences have been updated.

-Sinterklaas and his Zwarte Pieten appear at multiple children's event around the island during his stay.
+Sinterklaas and his Pieten appear at multiple children's event around the island during his stay.

-The tradition of the Zwarte Pieten (Black Peters) carries with it varying explanations.
-One explanation claims that the Zwarte Pieten are modeled after a young slave named Peter who was freed by St. Nicholas.
+The tradition of the Pieten carries with it varying explanations.
+One explanation claims that the Pieten are modeled after a young slave named Peter who was freed by St. Nicholas.
 In gratitude, Peter decided to assist his liberator in his gift-giving duties.